Wixel/GUMP/README.markdown

 * valid_cc `Check for a valid credit card number (Uses the MOD10 Checksum Algorithm)`
 * valid_name `Check for a valid format human name`
 * contains,n `Verify that a value is contained within the pre-defined value set`
+* street_address `Checks that the provided string is a likely street address.
+1 number, 1 or more space, 1 or more letters`

 Available Filters
 -----------------